Muzayrib: History

 Under the Ottomans, the town, well known for its springs and bazaars, served as the first major resting place along the Hajj caravan route from Damascus to Mecca.
 Along with al-Shaykh Saad, Muzayrib served as the main administrative center for the region of Hauran.
 In the 16th century, a fort was built in the town on the orders of Ottoman Sultan, Selim I. Its builder was a certain Hatim Tay.
 The fort had a bent gateway, unlike other Hajj forts which had straight entrances, and was built from locally quarried basaltic rock.
-Strategically located in the hinterland of Damascus, the fort at Muzayrib was the most solid demonstration of Ottoman power over Damascus, which experienced several revolts, including by the inhabitants or the local Jannissary corps.
+Strategically located in the hinterland of Damascus, the fort at Muzayrib was the most solid demonstration of Ottoman power over Damascus, which experienced several revolts, including by the inhabitants or the local Janissary corps.
 Thus, the provincial leadership of Damascus stringently controlled Muzayrib.
 Because of its important role in the Hajj route, large quantities of dry cakes were stored in the fort to provide for pilgrims who were dependent on the cakes for sustenance during their traversal of the desert or to supply the inhabitants of Damascus in case of a shortage.
 The fort also served as a place where the Damascus authorities collected taxes from pilgrims and where the amir al-hajj (Hajj caravan commander) distributed money to Bedouin tribal chiefs to dissuade them from attacking the Hajj pilgrims.

-Instead of local Janissaries, imperial troops were stationed at the fort of Muzayrib.
+Instead of local Janissaries, imperial Ottoman troops were stationed at the fort of Muzayrib.
 By 1672, the fort had an 80-man imperial garrison, a 300-man force of irregulars commanded by a local military official.
-It was also the residence of the qadi (head judge) of Hauran.
+It was also the residence of the qadi (Islamic head judge) of Hauran.
 At the time, the fort contained a mosque, small bathhouse and storage rooms containing government and merchant goods.
-Between 1517 and 1757, the Hajj caravan at Muzayrib was attacked five times by Bedouins.
-In 1770, the rebel Egyptian army of Ali Bey led by Ismail Bey and an allied force led by Zahir al-Umar, the Arab strongman of the Galilee, stopped at Muzayrib on their way to capture Damascus.
+Between 1517 and 1757, the Hajj caravan at Muzayrib was attacked five times by nomadic Bedouins.
+In 1770, the rebel Egyptian army of Ali Bey al-Kabir led by Ismail Bey and an allied force led by Zahir al-Umar, the Arab ruler of the Galilee, stopped at Muzayrib on their way to capture Damascus.
 When they reached Muzayrib to face off with Governor Uthman Pasha, Ismail Bey decided to retreat because the encounter coincided with the arrival of the Hajj caravan in the town.
-Zahir unsuccessfully protested the move and the rebel armies withdrew.
+Zahir al-Umar unsuccessfully protested the move and the rebel armies withdrew.